 A Class I trailer hitch is a 1¼” receiver hitch, the standard size for most passenger and crossover vehicles.
 It can be used with a variety of towing trailers and cargo carriers of up to 2,000 pounds and a Tongue Weight (TW) of up to 200 pounds.

-What is the difference Between a Class III, Class IV, and Class V Hitch?
+What is the difference Between a Class III, IV, and V Hitch?

 With the addition of a weight distribution hitch, some Class III hitches may increase their towing capacity to approximately 12,000 pounds.

 A Class IV hitch has a GWT of up to 10,000 pounds with a 2” hitch receiver with a TW of 1,000 pounds.
-These are often used in commercial settings, but they can also be used in personal vehicles.
-They are designed to receive heavy trailers with large boats and trucks, construction equipment, and large utility vehicles.
+These are often used in commercial settings but can also be used in personal vehicles.
+They are designed to receive heavy trailers, large boats and trucks, construction equipment, and large utility vehicles.

 Hitch Tongue Weight and What it Means for You